MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-cmd-line.md

 ### Check error codes
  When the command\-line Setup is complete, the command prompt appears.
 You can view the error code that was returned by entering **echo %errorlevel%**.
 An error code of 0 means that the installation was successful.
 The error codes that could be returned by the command\-line installation are listed in [Command-line option error codes](#command-line-option-error-codes).

- The command\-line installation will not check the database name that you supply to see if it already exists.
+ The command\-line installation won't check the database name that you supply to see if it already exists.
 If you supply a database name that already exists, the command\-line installation will fail and a \-1 will be returned as an error code.

 ## Deploy a management server